DavNej/flash-loan-attack-detector/README.md

   + Multiple interactions with DeFi protocols (lending, swapping, withdrawing, etc.)

 * Contract Behavior:
-  + Interaction with protocols or pools to manipulate token prices, reserves, or governance.
+  + Interaction with protocols or pools to manipulate token prices, reserves, etc.

 * Address History:
-  + Newly created EOAs or smart contracts involved in complex operations.
+  + Newly created EOAs or smart contracts involved

+* Transaction complexity:
+  + Significant number of actions like token transfers in a single transaction

 ### 2. Detection methodology and transaction Analysis

 1. Flash Loan Detection => Identify transactions that involve:
-  + FlashLoan event emission from know providers
+  + [x] FlashLoan event emission from know providers
-  + Token inflows and immediate outflows.
+  + [ ]

 2. Analyze transactions for large balance changes in contracts:
-  + Look for significant inflows followed by outflows within the same transaction.
+  + [ ] Look for significant inflows followed by outflows within the same transaction.
-  + Identify unusual token swaps (e.g., large price deviations).
-  + Spot sharp reserve changes in liquidity pools or vaults.
+  + [ ] Spot sharp reserve changes in liquidity pools or vaults.
+  + [ ] Identify unusual token swaps (e.g., large price deviations).

 3. New Address Detection
-   - Check if the address initiating the transaction is a freshly deployed contract or a new EOA with no prior transaction history.
+  + [x] Check if `from` address is a freshly deployed contract
+  + [x] Check if `from` address is a new EOA with no prior transaction history

 4. Contract Creation
-   - Identify contracts deployed within the block that interact with Flash loan providers, DeFi protocols or pools.
+  + [ ] Identify contracts deployed within the block that interact with Flash loan providers, DeFi protocols or pools.

 5. Anomalous Patterns:
-  + High-value transfers involving multiple DeFi protocols (e.g., lending, swapping, withdrawing).
+  + [ ] High-value transfers involving multiple DeFi protocols (e.g., lending, swapping, withdrawing).
-  + Sequential complex operations in a single transaction.
+  + [ ] Complex operations in a single transaction.

 ### 3. Behavioral pattern analysis